 Teeth dull out overtime

 Best Japanese Saws Buying Guide

 Contrary to the Ryoba style saw, the Kataba is a single-edged Japanese hand saw with a set of needle-sharp teeth at only one side of the tool.
 Additionally, this saw also features a thicker blade with no back, unlike the other models.
-Apart from general woodcutting, you can also use the Kataba for crosscutting and ripping purposes.
+Apart from general woodcutting, Kataba would be your best choice if you want to use the saw for crosscutting and ripping purposes.